jasonsjones/desc-simplify-api/docs/items.md

 `Items` in this context refers to any item requested for one of DESC's clients.
 The client is anonomyous and referenced only by their client identification (clientId) number.

-An `item` is required to be in one of four categories:
+An `item` is required to be in one of five categories:

 1. Clothing
 2. Household
 3. Personal Hygiene
 4. Engagement
+5. Ticket

 Depending on the category of the item, there may be additional required information needed to be provided.
 For example, a `clothing` item will require a `size`, `gender`, and possibly a `style`, attributes.